The talented monoid of a directed graph with applications to graph algebras: Primary colours of Leavitt path algebras and the talented monoids

 Next we prove that $E$ has condition (L).
-If this were not the case then, as we already know that $E$ is strongly connected, $E$ has to be a cycle of the form $c_1\cdots c_n$, where $s(c_1)=r(c_n)$ and all the edges $c_i$ have distinct sources.
+Suppose that this were not the case.
+Then, as we already know that $E$ is strongly connected, all edges of \(E\). lie on a single cycle $c_1\cdots c_n$, where $s(c_1)=r(c_n)$ and all the edges $c_i$ have distinct sources.